Analysis | It’s important to ask why 2020 polls were off. It’s more important to ask what will happen next.

 One is that Trump supporters were less willing to acknowledge to pollsters that they supported the president, what has come to be known as the “shy Trump voter” theory.
 Pew notes that there has been a great deal of research done on this theory, which was first presented before 2016, without finding evidence of such an effect.

 More interesting is the idea that Trump’s broad rejection of institutional actors, including the media and pollsters, may have made Republicans — or Trump’s most fervent base of support — significantly less likely to respond to pollsters.
-If a pollster calls on behalf of The Washington Post, in other words, might those who accept Trump’s disparagement of the newspaper be less likely to talk?
+If a pollster calls on behalf of The Post, in other words, might those who accept Trump’s disparagement of the newspaper be less likely to talk?

 The two other theories from Pew focus on how pollsters try to predict who’s going to turn out.
 To estimate the outcome of a contest, pollsters have to develop an estimate of who’s likely to vote.
 After all, if a poll shows a 50-50 race between a Democrat and a Republican but only Republicans are going to cast ballots, that affects how the results should be presented.